twofacejester/RoR2SkillSwapper/README.md

 * Full usage guide can be found [here](https://github.com/twofacejester/RoR2SkillSwapper/wiki/Usage)

 # Multiplayer
-As of this time, skill swapping is only supported for the host.
+~~As of this time, skill swapping is only supported for the host.~~ Works in multiplayer for both host and client.
+The host does not require the mod in order to work on clients